stat6250-s17/course-questions-wiki/week-01/README.md

 [hello-world SAS Recipe (from Week 1 Setup Instructions and Week 1 Overview)]
 - Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?
+- Question (yyan11−stat6250): How can I get the SAS and install it in my computer?
+And how long I can use SAS via BayCloud after this course?